dlstrong/github-training-brain-dumps/github_directions.md

 Directions for logging in from the regular GUI:

-* Windows: click the gear on the upper right, Select Options.
-Click on "+ Add an account"
+* Windows: Under File, select Options.
 * Mac:  in the upper menu items, click on GitHub Desktop and select Preferences.
 Click on the accounts tab if it isn't already selected.
 * Choose the sign in option for to the GitHub.com option.
 * Log in with your user name and password